 WHAT DOES IT TREAT?

-Many conditions, ranging from coughs, colds, tonsillitis, infections of all kinds, and more chronic conditions, such as Irritable Bowel Syndrome, Chronic Fatigue and other syndromes.
+Homeopathy is able to treat a wide range of acute and chronic conditions, from coughs, colds, tonsillitis, infections of all kinds, and more chronic conditions, to Irritable Bowel Syndrome, Chronic Fatigue and other difficult to treat syndromes.

 IS IT SAFE?